Prashant Kishor working on behalf of BJP: JD(U) | Politics

 - India

-Bihar Chief Minister Nitish Kumar’s JD(U) on Monday accused its former national vice president Prashant Kishor of working ''on behalf of the BJP'' and wondered about the source of funding for his much publicised 'Jan Suraaj' campaign.
+Bihar Chief Minister Nitish Kumar's JD(U) alleged that its former national vice president Prashant Kishor was working ''on behalf of the BJP'' and questioned the source of funding for his much publicised 'Jan Suraaj' campaign.

 JD(U) president Rajiv Ranjan Singh alias Lalan also berated Kishor's statewide ''pada yatra'' and fulminated against his refrain that Bihar remains a laggard despite over a decade of Kumar’s claim of good governance.

 ''The people of Bihar know how much progress there has been under Nitish Kumar's rule.
 We do not need a certificate from Prashant Kishor.
-Though like any other citizen he is free to take out a march or a demonstration,'' the JD(U) chief told reporters.
+Though like any other citizen he is free to take out a march or a demonstration,'' the JD(U) chief told reporters on Monday.

 He also said that ''Kishor may give whatever name he chooses to his campaign but it does appear that he is working on behalf of the BJP.
 The type of publicity he is paying for raises the suspicion''.